PierreLorenzi/HyperCardPreview/StackFormat.md

 Offset | Type | Content
 --- | --- | ---
 0x0 | Block Header | Header of the block.
 Type is `PRST` 0x10 | TPrint | TPrint is a QuickDraw structure that stores the settings of a Page Set-Up dialog.
 It is documented in "Inside Macintosh: Imaging with QuickDraw", at the section "Printing Manager".
-It is not described here because it contains very specific data, reserved fields and because it wasn't supposed to be used by an application but just given as arguments to the routines of the System.
+It is not described here because it contains very specific data, reserved fields and because it wasn't supposed to be used by an application, just given as arguments to the routines of the System.

 ### Report Template